3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Methods

 \section{Methods}

-The objective is to predict a dense semantic scene within the camera view in front of the platform by leveraging monocular images and LiDAR point clouds as input, thereby enabling accurate and reliable traversability estimation in off-road environments.
+The objective is to predict a 3D traversable grid map within the camera view in front of the platform by leveraging monocular images and LiDAR point clouds as input, thereby enabling accurate and reliable traversability estimation in off-road environments.
 Specifically, the image $I_t$ and LiDAR point cloud $L_t$ are taken as inputs, and the output is a voxel grid $Y_t \in \{c_0, c_1, c_2, \cdots, c_M\}^{H \times W \times Z}$, where each voxel is classified as either empty $\{c_0\}$ or occupied by a specific traversability class within $\{c_1, c_2\cdots, c_M\}$.
 In this context, $M$ denotes the total number of traversability classes, while $H$, $W$, and $Z$ represent the length, width, and height of the voxel grid, respectively.
-To facilitate this process, RELLIS-OCC, the first occupancy dataset with traversability cost annotations specifically designed for off-road scenarios, is introduced.
+To facilitate this process, RELLIS-OCC is introduced as the first occupancy dataset with traversability cost annotations specifically designed for off-road scenarios.